 “irma haeannon…” He said, as blackness filled in around him.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Nathaniel MillerWrite a Review